Fentanyl Withdrawal Treatment

 The physical symptoms of fentanyl withdrawal may resolve within a few days to a couple weeks but the psychological symptoms have more of a potential to persist for much longer.

 Protracted Withdrawal Symptoms

 Post-acute-withdrawal syndrome (PAWS), or protracted withdrawal, refers to a set of symptoms that can occur for weeks, months, or even years after stopping the use of certain drugs, including fentanyl.
-An estimated 90% of opioid users in recovery experience some protracted withdrawal symptoms 3.
-This condition is marked by symptoms that are also found in mood and anxiety disorders 3.
-These symptoms may include 3:
+An estimated 90% of opioid users in recovery experience some protracted withdrawal symptoms 3

 - Mood swings.